NEC Rules for Supporting Coaxial Cable (CATV) in Installations

 The Importance of Removing Abandoned Cable

-NEC 820.25 mandates that accessible portions of abandoned CATV cables must be removed.
-An “abandoned” cable is one that is not terminated at equipment and not identified for future use with a tag.
-This rule was introduced to reduce the fuel load in buildings during a fire and to prevent confusion when troubleshooting or installing new systems.
-The choice of plenum-rated cable ties can also impact fire safety, a topic covered in our lesson on how NEC rules affect plenum cable tie selection.
+The NEC requires that accessible portions of abandoned communications cable be addressed: accessible abandoned cable should be removed or clearly identified for future use according to the Code and local enforcement.
+Removing or properly identifying abandoned cables reduces fuel load in a fire scenario and prevents confusion when troubleshooting or installing new systems.
+The choice of plenum-rated cable ties can also impact fire safety; see our course lesson on how NEC rules affect plenum cable tie selection for more on that topic.

 Mastering these low-voltage installations requires dedicated knowledge.
 Expand your skills into low voltage and data cabling.
 See our specialized courses.